Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 2

 \subsection{Pseudocode and analysis for $d$ odd}

 Pseudocode for Taylor's algorithm for obtaining the Bruhat decomposition of an arbitrary matrix $g \in \SL(d,q)$ is presented in Algorithm~\ref{alg:TaylorFull} for the case where $d$ is odd.
 The case where $d$ is even is very similar, but requires a few changes that would complicate the pseudocode.
-So, for the sake of presentation, we analyse the $d$ odd case here and then explain the differences for the $d$ even case in the next subsection.
+So, for the clarity of our exposition, we analyse the case $d$ odd here and then explain the differences for the case $d$ even in the next subsection.
 To aid the exposition and analysis, Algorithm~\ref{alg:TaylorFull} refers to several subroutines, namely Algorithms~\ref{alg:FirstTransvections}--\ref{alg:BackshiftTransvections}.
+In an implementation the code for the Algorithms~\ref{alg:FirstTransvections}--\ref{alg:BackshiftTransvections} would be inserted into Algorithm~\ref{alg:TaylorFull} in the lines where they are called.
+We present them as subroutines here to improve the readability of Algorithm~\ref{alg:TaylorFull}.
+However, we assume Algorithms~\ref{alg:FirstTransvections}--\ref{alg:BackshiftTransvections} have access to the variables of Algorithm~\ref{alg:TaylorFull} in an implementation and that the Algorithms~\ref{alg:FirstTransvections}--\ref{alg:BackshiftTransvections} can also use and modify variables of Algorithm~\ref{alg:TaylorFull}.
+The variables of Algorithm~\ref{alg:TaylorFull} modified and used by Algorithms~\ref{alg:FirstTransvections}--\ref{alg:BackshiftTransvections} are highlighted under the headings ``used'' and ``modified''.

 We determine upper bounds for the length and memory quota of an MSLP for Algorithm~\ref{alg:TaylorFull}.
-Recall that we use the Leedham-Green--O'Brien~\cite{LGO} standard generators $\delta,s,t,v,x$ of $\SL(d,q)$; although $x=1$ when $d$ is odd, we include $x$ here for consistency with the $d$ even case in the next subsection.
+Recall that we use the LGO generators $\delta,s,t,v,x$ of $\SL(d,q)$; although $x=1$ when $d$ is odd, we include $x$ here for consistency with the $d$ even case in the next subsection.
 Define the (ordered) list

 The idea is that our MSLP, when evaluated with initial memory containing $Y(g,1,1)$, should output final memory containing $Y(w,u_1,u_2)$ with $g=u_1wu_2$ the Bruhat decomposition of $g$.
 In other words, our algorithm initialises $w:=g$, $u_1:=1$ and $u_2:=1$ and multiplies $w$, $u_1$ and $u_2$ by the transvections necessary to render $g=u_1wu_2$ with $w$ monomial and $u_1,u_2$ lower unitriangular.